All Episodes

 That story barely, other than on CNN, which got it right by far, barely causes a ripple in the drive-by media.

-Donors whose addresses turn out to be tenants or tenements, dishwashers, and waiters who write a thousand dollar checks.
+Donors whose addresses turn out to be tenants or tenements, dishwashers and waiters who write $1,000 checks goes on to list the details I just shared with you.

 This appears to be another instance in which a Clinton campaign zeal for campaign cash overwhelms its judgment.